-1 M.Tech (CSE), Nimra College of Engineering and Technology, A.P., India.

-2Asst.Professor, Dept. of Computer Science & Engineering, Nimra College of Engineering and Technology, A.P., India.
+Dileep Nidamanuri1, MD Amanatulla2 1M.Tech (CSE), Nimra Institute of Science and Technology, A.P., India.
+2Asst Professor, Dept. of Computer Science & Engineering, Nimra Institute of Science and Technology, A.P., India.

-Abstract - Ever since Cloud computing introduced, data owners are motivated to outsource their complex data management systems from local sites to the commercial public cloud for great flexibility and economic savings.
+Abstract - Inspired and motivated by the widespread development and deployment of public cloud computing infrastructures, using clouds to host data query services has become an fascinating solution for the advantages on scalability and cost-saving.
 But for protecting data privacy, sensitive data have to be encrypted before outsourcing, which obsoletes traditional data utilization based on plaintext keyword search.
 Thus, enabling an encrypted cloud data search service is of paramount importance.
 Considering the large number of data users and documents in the cloud, it is necessary to allow multiple keywords in the search request and return documents in the order of their relevance to these keywords.
 Related works on searchable encryption focus on single keyword search or Boolean keyword search, and rarely sort the search results.
+With the advent of cloud computing, data owners are motivated to outsource their complex data management systems from local sites to the commercial public cloud for great flexibility and economic savings.
+But for protecting data privacy, sensitive data have to be encrypted before outsourcing, which obsoletes traditional utilization based on plaintext keyword search.
+We establish a set of strict privacy requirements for such a secure cloud data utilization system.
+Among various multi-keyword semantics, we choose the efficient similarity measure of "coordinate matching," i.e., as many matches as possible, to capture the relevance of data documents to the search query.
 In this paper, for the first time, we define and solve the challenging problem of privacy-preserving multi-keyword ranked search over encrypted data in cloud computing (MRSE).
 We establish a set of strict privacy requirements for such a secure cloud data utilization system.
 Among various multi-keyword semantics, we choose the efficient similarity measure of "coordinate matching," i.e., as many matches as possible, to capture the relevance of data documents to the search query.
 We further use "inner product similarity" to quantitatively evaluate such similarity measure.
 We first propose a basic idea for the MRSE based on secure inner product computation, and then give two significantly improved MRSE schemes to achieve various stringent privacy requirements in two different threat models.
 To improve search experience of the data search service, we further extend these two schemes to support more search semantics.
 Thorough analysis investigating privacy and efficiency guarantees of proposed schemes is given.
-Experiments on the real-world data set further show proposed indeed introduce low schemes overhead computation and communication.
+Experiments on the real-world data set further show proposed overhead schemes indeed introduce low computation and communication.

-Cloud computing, Keywords encryption, privacy-preserving, keyword search, ranked search
+Keywords - Cloud computing, searchable encryption, privacy-preserving, keyword search, ranked search